Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Decentralized Online Riemannian Optimization: Full Information

 \section{Decentralized Online Riemannian Optimization: Full Information}

-In this section, we present the decentralized online Riemannian optimization algorithm (Algorithm~\ref{alg:DOR_full}) under full-information feedback and establish an upper bound of $O(\sqrt{T})$ for the regret defined in \eqref{eq:regret_full}.
+In this section, we present the decentralized online Riemannian optimization algorithm (Algorithm~\ref{alg:DOR_full}) \cite{chen2024decentralized} under full-information feedback and establish an upper bound of $O(\sqrt{T})$ for the regret \eqref{eq:regret_full} for manifolds that are potentially positively curved.
 In Algorithm~\ref{alg:DOR_full}, the optimization proceeds over a time horizon of $T$ iterations.
 At iteration $t$, each agent $i$ receives a local Riemannian gradient $g_{i,t}\in \tansp{x_{i,t}}$, applies exponential mapping to bring the vector back to the manifold $\man$, and then applies a Riemannian projection mapping $\projman{\mansubset}(x):=\text{arg min}_{y \in \mansubset} d(x,y)$ to ensure feasibility.
 The projection oracle always returns a unique solution for small enough gradient step-size $\eta$.
 The agents then perform a consensus step following \eqref{eq:consensus} to move towards the global objective $f_t$.

 The static regret analysis of Algorithm \ref{alg:DOR_full} relies on the decomposition of the regret into two main components.
 The first component, known as the network error, captures the discrepancy between the local objectives and the global objectives, and it can be bounded using Theorem~\ref{thm:consensus}.